By Jim Gill

 - Automated Audit trails and Chain-of-Custody Logs: Legal teams can easily document the measures that taken to prevent the disclosure of private information, significantly bolstering defensibility and creating a thorough paper trail should issues arise.

-To learn more about how data privacy laws are impacting e-discovery practices, watch a full replay of the webcast “U.S. Privacy Laws and E-Discovery: Navigating a Brave New World" here.
+To learn more about how data privacy laws are impacting e-discovery practices, download Exterro's White Paper: Putting Cross-Border Privacy Compliance into Practice.